GA-MEB/pfnp-r/readings/js-vars-flow.md

 are numbers (`0`, `2.4`, `-100`), text strings (`'hello world'`), and boolean values (`true` / `false`).

-For now, we're going to interact with JS through a program called a REPL - that stands for 'READ-EVALUATE-PRINT LOOP', a description of what it does.
+We're going to start off inginteract with JS through a program called a REPL - that stands for 'READ-EVALUATE-PRINT LOOP', a description of what it does.
 Once you input an **expression** containing some values, it attempts to **evaluate**, or solve, that expression, print the result, and start all over.